 Don’t Overlook China in Difficult Chapter 11 Asset Recovery Efforts

-By contrast, assets based in the People’s Republic of China (PRC) can present surprising asset recovery opportunities for creditor committees.
-Chances are good that Chapter 11 debtors (or their affiliates) hold unrealized claims or judgments in the world’s second largest global economy.
+For example, assets based in the People’s Republic of China (PRC) can present surprising asset recovery opportunities.
+In many circumstances, Chapter 11 debtors (or their affiliates) may hold unrealized claims or judgments in the world’s second-largest economy.

-There are several tools creditor committees can employ to realize value from claims or judgments against a Chinese entity:
+Creditors or creditor committees can deploy several tools to realize value from claims or judgments against a Chinese entity:

 Kobre & Kim is a global Am Law 200 law firm that focuses on cross-border disputes and investigations, often involving fraud and misconduct.

-With lawyers admitted across the U.S., South America, Asia, EMEA and key offshore financial centers, our team offers deep experience coordinating judgment enforcement and monetization strategies across jurisdictions, often involving assets and adversaries in the PRC and other Asian countries.
+- Offers deep experience coordinating judgment enforcement and monetization strategies across jurisdictions, often involving assets and adversaries in the PRC and other Asian countries, with lawyers admitted across the U.S., South America, Asia, EMEA and key offshore financial centers.